Krispy Kreme: Krispy Kreme Klub Wednesday

 In February 2015, a Krispy Kreme branch in Kingston upon Hull, England, announced during the half-term break of schools that it was launching, among other events that week, "Krispy Kreme Klub Wednesday", during which children could decorate doughnuts.
-However, it attracted controversy after it was promoted as "KKK Wednesday" on Facebook, due to it sharing an abbreviation with the Ku Klux Klan, an American white supremacist terrorist group.
+However, it attracted controversy after it was promoted as "KKK Wednesday" on Facebook, due to it sharing an abbreviation with the Ku Klux Klan, an American white supremacist group.
 Krispy Kreme promptly apologized, canceled the event, pulled all marketing relating to it, and launched an internal investigation.

+Cage-free eggs

+In 2016, Krispy Kreme committed to sourcing 100% cage-free eggs in the US by 2021, and globally by 2026.
+In 2024, the company stated it had achieved the goal of 100% cage-free egg use in U.S. operations, but commented that the supply constraints from avian flu drove them to review the commitment and timing of the global goal, stating intentions to set a new target once the supply chain stabilized.